SAY THE MAGIC WORDS1 of 12

 Strange has been a member of the Avengers, Defenders, Midnight Sons, and the Illuminati, making him a central figure in Marvel lore.
 Though he has lost the mantle of Sorcerer Supreme more than once along the way, he's always managed to prove his worth and retain it once more.
 His powers are unsurpassed in the Marvel Universe ranging from astral projection and telepathy to stopping time and unconsciously destroying galaxies.

-Dream is one of the Endless, created by Neil Gaiman over twenty years ago.
+Dream is one of the Endless, created (mostly) by Neil Gaiman, Sam Kieth, and Mike Dringenberg in the 1980s (Destiny is an older DC character who was adapted to the tale).
 They are all inconceivably powerful beings, older than gods, and each a manifestation of a universal constant.
 Morpheus reigns over dreams and his own realm called the Dreaming, his powers more cerebral than physical.

 When we're introduced to him in the first arc of Sandman, we see what he is capable of.
 He tricked the Devil himself and let his enemies suffer with eternal nightmares.
 He's prideful and angry, and conscious of his responsibilities, yet does not accept, nor want change.
 His magic is infinite, and when he died, he was reborn into infant Daniel Hall with even greater power.

 Gaiman is notoriously protective of Morpheus, arguably his most beloved creation, so his appearances since his original series wrapped have been limited.
-Gaiman did return to the character last year with a special anniversary mini-series entitled Sandman: Overture.
+Gaiman did return to the character last year with a special anniversary mini-series entitled Sandman: Overture - and the Sandman mythos serves as the anchor of the current DC Sandman Universe pop-up.

 1 of 12